MicrosoftDocs/microsoft-salescopilot-docs/articles/deprecations-copilot-for-sales.md

 ---
 title: Deprecations in Copilot for Sales
-description: View the list of deprecated features and functionalities for Copilot for Sales. ms.date: 04/12/2024 ms.topic: overview ms.service: microsoft-sales-copilot
+description: Features deprecated in Copilot for Sales are listed in this article, giving users time to update their code before removal. ms.date: 04/12/2024 ms.topic: overview ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
+ms.custom:
+  - ai-gen-docs-bap
+  - ai-gen-desc
+  - ai-seo-date:04/12/2024
 ---

 # Deprecations in Copilot for Sales